Lost children of Francoism: Legal and moral reparations

 Jurist Baltasar Garzón, who believed that the crimes committed constituted crimes against humanity, urged the attorney general and judges investigating the case to sanction those at fault and to pay reparations to victims in such a way that they could regain their lost identities.

 Garzón included in his cited statistics, based on historical sources, that more than 30,000 Republican children had been under the "tutelage" of the Francoist regime between 1944 and 1954.
 He also specified that these children were kidnapped or forcefully repatriated by the Falange, and that children's names were changed so that they could be given to families in favor of the Francoist regime.
 They never returned to their original families, and Garzón considers these children part of the Francoist victims.

 In 2006, the Council of Europe was the first international organization to recognize Republican children whose last names had been changed.

+Forensic investigation

+A 2026 study by researchers of the National Institute of Toxicology and Forensic Sciences, published in Forensic Science International: Genetics, rejects the number of 300,000 cases.
+They do not deny the coerced adoptions by the Women's Protection board or the 30,000 children placed in state care after their parents died, were imprisoned, exiled, in hiding or disappeared.
+The researchers reject the hypothesis of systemic theft of babies or that babies were declared dead and then abducted.